igordejanovic/rustemo/README.md

 - **Inference of AST node types from the grammar**

-  For the default built-in builder, AST node types and semantics actions should be inferred from the grammar and auto-generated, but the user can introduce manual changes.
+  For the default built-in builder, AST node types and semantics actions are inferred from the grammar and auto-generated, but the user can introduce manual changes.

 - **Zero-copy by default**